Ryan Court: Chicago Cubs

-Court elected free agency after the 2017 season, and signed a minor league contract with the Chicago Cubs.
-He played for the Iowa Cubs in 2018.
-Court was released by the Cubs on March 23, 2019.
+On December 9, 2017, Court signed a minor league contract with the Chicago Cubs.
+In 2018, he played in 114 games for the Triple–A Iowa Cubs, batting .262/.362/.407 with 11 home runs and 62 RBI.
+Court was released by the Cubs organization on March 23, 2019.

 Sugar Land Skeeters

-He signed with the Sugar Land Skeeters of the independent Atlantic League.
+Following his release from the Cubs, Court signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.

 Seattle Mariners

-On May 7, the Seattle Mariners purchased his contract from Sugar Land and assigned him to the Tacoma Rainiers.
+On May 7, 2019, the Seattle Mariners purchased his contract from Sugar Land and assigned him to the Triple–A Tacoma Rainiers.

-On July 26, 2019, the Mariners selected Court's contract and promoted him to the major leagues.
+On July 26, 2019, the Mariners selected Court's contract and promoted him to the major leagues for the first time.
 He made his major league debut later that day pinch hitting in the bottom of the ninth inning against the Detroit Tigers.
-On August 9th Court hit his first home run against the Tampa Bay Rays in the 9th inning.
+On August 9, Court hit his first home run against Emilio Pagan of the Tampa Bay Rays in the 9th inning.
 Court was designated for assignment on September 10.
-He was outrighted to Tacoma on September 11.
-He became a free agent following the 2019 season.
+He was removed from the 40-man roster and outrighted to Tacoma on September 11.
+Court elected free agency following the season on November 4.

 Oakland Athletics

-On January 28, 2020, Court signed a minor league deal with the Oakland Athletics.
-He became a free agent on November 2, 2020.
+On January 28, 2020, Court signed a minor league contract with the Oakland Athletics.
+Court did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2.